 National Implementation of the EN Eurocodes

 Member States, National Authorities in liaison with NSBs and other relevant parties, should design and set-up an appropriate Implementation Plan for the Eurocodes in their country.
-As part of that plan, National Authorities and National Standards Bodies, when an EN Eurocode Part is made available, should:
+As part of that plan, National Authorities and National Standardisation Bodies, when an EN Eurocode Part is made available, should:

 - translate the Eurocode Part in authorised national languages;

 - set the Nationally Determined Parameters to be applied on their territory;